Interpreting Temporal Graph Neural Networks with Koopman Theory: Introduction

 \section{Introduction}

 Many complex phenomena can be described by the dynamics of items interacting with each other in space and time, leading to complex spatiotemporal relationships that are naturally modelled by \glspl{tg}~\cite{cini2023sparse}.
-Examples are roads and junctions in traffic dynamics~\cite{zhang2020spatio}, arms and legs during human motions~\cite{jain2016structural}, infections during social contacts~\cite{fritz2022combining}, social interactions during events~\cite{deng2019learning}, brain activity~\cite{chen2025explainable}, atmospheric events~\cite{marisca2024graph}, and many more.
+Examples are roads and junctions in traffic dynamics~\cite{zhang2020spatio}, arms and legs during human motions~\cite{jain2016structural}, infections during social contacts~\cite{fritz2022combining}, social interactions during events~\cite{deng2019learning}, brain activity~\cite{chen2025explainable}, atmospheric events~\cite{marisca2024graph}, and many more. \Glspl{gnn} have already proved effective on static graphs~\cite{wu2020comprehensive, khemani2024review}, but capturing both the spatial and temporal patterns in \glspl{tg} remains challenging.
+Recently, \glspl{stgnn} have emerged as powerful tools to handle this type of data~\cite{longa2023graph, micheli2022discrete, cini2023scalable, cini2024graph}.
+Given their use in critical applications, model explainability for \glspl{stgnn} has become a primary concern~\cite{hassija2024interpreting}.

+The field of explainability for static \glspl{gnn} has been very prolific in recent years, offering many methods that can be broadly categorised into factual and counterfactual approaches~\cite{kakkad2023survey, longa2025explaining}.
+The former approach aims to find important substructures in the input graph, for example, by employing perturbation methods such as GNNExplainer~\cite{ying2019gnnexplainer} or PGExplainer~\cite{luo2020parameterized, guerra2023explainability}.
+These are further classified into post hoc methods, which are applied to a trained \gls{gnn}, and self-interpretable models~\cite{spinelli2022meta, spinelli2023combining, azzolin2025beyond, azzolin2026gnn}.
+Counterfactual methods, instead of identifying the most important subgraph, aim at finding the minimal change in the input graph that causes a change in the \gls{gnn}'s prediction, e.g.~CF-GNNExplainer~\cite{lucic2022cf}.
+Explainability methods for \glspl{gnn} can be further classified into local and global approaches: the former, such as the aforementioned PGExplainer, provide an explanation for each input, while global explainers, such as GLGExplainer~\cite{azzolin2023global} or GNNInterpreter~\cite{wang2023gnninterpreter}, search for common patterns that explain the general behaviour of the model.

-Due to their complexity, it is difficult for machine learning models to take advantage of both spatial and temporal patterns.
-Recently, \glspl{stgnn} have emerged as powerful baselines in this scenario~\cite{longa2023graph, micheli2022discrete, cini2023scalable, cini2024graph}.
-As a result, model explainability for \glspl{stgnn} has become a primary concern in the field~\cite{hassija2024interpreting}.
-Despite preliminary works extending standard explainability techniques to \glspl{stgnn} for some specific applications in the energy and medical fields~\cite{verdone2024explainable, tang2023explainable, chen2025explainable, altieri2023explainable}, the presence of both spatial and temporal components combined with the black-box nature of neural networks still makes these models particularly difficult to interpret.
+Despite preliminary work extending standard explainability techniques to \glspl{stgnn} for some specific applications in the energy and medical fields~\cite{verdone2024explainable, tang2023explainable, chen2025explainable, altieri2023explainable}, the presence of both spatial and temporal components combined with the black-box nature of neural networks still makes these models particularly difficult to interpret.